hbakkum/hbakkum.github.io/_posts/2019-01-19-costs-associated-with-a-microservices-architecture.md

 * Failure of a service need not bring down the entire application and may result in only a small piece of functionality being affected

 ## But at what cost? ##
 The advantages of microservices are compelling, but the reality is there is *significant* engineering work required to support such an architecture.
 As the number of services grow you will find yourself needing to build an ecosystem that ensures these services can be:

 * Connected together in a reliable and secure way
 * Built and deployed independently without breaking API contracts between services
 * Easy to debug and monitor

-For the remainder of this article I'll discuss what some of the.
-But first, a few points to mention:
+For the remainder of this article I'll attempt to itemize some of the engineering challenges you will encounter when building out a microservices architecture.
+But before this, a few points to mention:

-* I'll be exceptionally brief in discussing each item.
-Each item does not carry equal complexity, but probably each item could fill an entire blog post on its own.
+* I will be exceptionally brief in discussing each item.
+Probably each item could fill an entire blog post on its own.
 The point is to highlight how much needs to be thought about...

 * While some of the costs discussed will only be present in a microservices architecture, there are some that will also be present in a